 Intel and SAP are partnering with other companies such as Flex, HPE, and UPS in creating a blockchain-based supply chain management proof-of-concept based on SAP Global Track and Trace (also referred to as International Trade based on the SAP Co-Innovation Program).

-SAP's blockchain track and trace platform was launched as a Blockchain as a Service three months ago.
+SAP's blockchain track and trace platform were launched as a Blockchain as a Service three months ago.
 With it, customers can integrate enterprise and blockchain data in a pay-as-you-go model.
-The solution consists of three main areas according to an elaboration by SAP yesterday.
+The solution consists of three main areas according to elaboration by SAP yesterday.
 The first part will allow integration with carriers such that any company using the network can have visibility on the location and condition of goods throughout the supply chain.
-The second is the bench-marking studies being carried out by the two main partners in an attempt to increase throughput.
+The second is the benchmarking studies being carried out by the two main partners in an attempt to increase throughput.